garysweaver/irie/README.md

 ### Application Configuration

+In an initializer like `config/initializers/restful_json.rb` or in `config/environment.rb`, you can configure restful_json.

-At the bottom of `config/environment.rb`, you can set restful_json can be configured one line at a time.
+Each application-level configuration option can be configured one line at a time:

 ```ruby
 RestfulJson.debug = true